olleharstedt/olleharstedt.github.io/_posts/2020-07-17-bubble-side-effects.markdown

 * A class `SideEffectFactory` that makes side-effect command objects
 * A class `SideEffectRunner` that runs those objects

+TODO: Fold result from command objects, so that command 2 can use result from command 1.
+Pipeline pattern.

 ```php
 class AppInstaller
 {